Introduction: Creality CR10 - Cheap 30x30x40cm 3D Printer

 Step 1: What You Will Need?

 The biggest plus of this kit is that you will get all the tools and components that you need to start with.
-You don't need to buy additional SD card or something like that everything is in the kit.
-You can find here even things that are not useful in assembling but are useful for conservation of the printer.
+You don't need to buy an additional SD card or something like that everything is in the kit.
+You can find here even things that are not useful in assembling but are useful for the conservation of the printer.

 This kit includes: